-" Get your bands off me, brute!
+Wanderer.
+Aenur only ever stays with a warband for the duration of the battle.
+A warband who used Aenur in their last battle may not seek him out et your hands off me, brute!
 Let go of me, and I'll tell you what I know.
 So, you seek Johann the Knife!
 Take my advice, friend, do not speak his name out loud.
-He does not like people talking about him in the street.
+He does not like people talking about bim in the street.
 What do you seek him for anyway?
 So, you've got a job for him!
 Well, why didn't you say so before?
 I cannot say where you might find him, because I do not know myself.
 Who does?
 Anyway, no matter.
 When he hears word, he will find you soon enough!
 Ha! ha!
 It will cost you though, for he likes gold, does Johann.
 He knows this city - what's left of it - like the back of his hand.
 If he can't find someone, no-one can.
 He is like a shadow, he can go in and out of anywhere, unseen.
-He can also fight his way out of anywbere.
+He can also fight his way out of anywhere.
 Noone can catch bim.
-As quick as lightning with a knife, be is!
+As quick as lightning with a knife, he is!
 No traces, all very neat and tidy.
-All I need from you is the gold, and the name.
-Johann will do the rest."
+All I need from rest."
+Conversation overheard in Mordheim you is the will do the gold, and the name.
+Johann